rackerlabs/support-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 Cloud Orchestration is not a replacement for server configuration tools such as Puppet and Chef.
 Cloud Orchestration is very complementary with Chef or Puppet.
-You will continue to use Chef and Puppet to &ldquo;template-ize&rdquo; your server software configurations, while Cloud Orchestration templates will help you create a full stack that includes all the infrastructure resources required for your stack.
+You will continue to use Chef and Puppet to "template-ize" your server software configurations, while Cloud Orchestration templates will help you create a full stack that includes all the infrastructure resources required for your stack.
 Cloud Orchestration allows you to quickly bootstrap your preferred software